 A premiere can also expand the lifespan of a release.
 If you premiere an album stream one day and a week later make the album available for purchase that’s twice the amount of times you can hype up a release.

 Premieres are just one piece of a PR strategy.
-To be sure you have all of the other pieces in order… use our Music PR Check Sheet to help you strategize your next release.
-Download today and get started.
+To be sure you have all of the other pieces in order… attend our Cyber PR Labs Masterclass: Supercharge Your PR!
+Click below to learn more.

 You may also like: